 Freed, who illustrated “On the Road,” was born in Pottsville, Pennsylvania in 1911, and, according to a sketch of his life and career by Henry Pitz, graduated from the Philadelphia College of Art.
 He lived and painted in Philadelphia during most of his life.
 His rise to prominence as a “leading 20th century American painter and illustrator” was rapid: at 19, he won a scholarship to study at Provincetown, at 21 he was sketching on the beaches of Atlantic City, New Jersey, at 22, he traveled to Paris to paint, and at 23 he was named Esquire’s second art director.

-After two years working at Esquire, he illustrated for the New Yorker, Holiday, Stage, Saturday Evening Post, and Fortune magazines and also ran a successful advertising art service.
+After two years working for Esquire, he illustrated for the New Yorker, Holiday, Stage, Saturday Evening Post, and Fortune magazines and also ran a successful advertising art service.

 Freed abandoned commercial art in 1960, returned to Paris, and until his death in 1981 devoted himself “to his painting and to the world of art around him.”